masoncfrancis/masons-guides/nyc/airport.md

 **There are some key differences between the Q70 and Q47 that you need to know about.** The Q70 is free and will take you non-stop to the Jackson
 Hts - Roosevelt Ave subway station.
 However, the Q70 **only serves Terminals B and C**.
 The Q47 **only serves Terminal A** and is not free and costs a normal bus fare of $2.75.
-For more on that, read my [Getting Around](gettingaround.md) section.
+For more on that, read my [How To Get Around](gettingaround.md) section.

 #### M60